defenestrator/Laravel-BDD-CI/readme.md

 [![Build Status](https://travis-ci.org/defenestrator/Laravel-BDD-CI.svg?branch=master)](https://travis-ci.org/defenestrator/Laravel-BDD-CI)

-A starter kit for Laravel 5 BDD with support for Travis-CI
+**A starter kit for Laravel 5 BDD with support for Travis-CI**

+I'm assuming you have a github account and a [Travis-CI](https://travis-ci.org) account linked to it:

-Assuming you have PHP >=5.4, and have installed Composer:
+Given that, it is safe to assume you have PHP 5.4 or higher, and know more or less how to configure your local development environment, and have installed Composer:

 `curl -sS https://getcomposer.org/installer | php`

-then added the Laravel installer to your global composer requirements:
+...then added the Laravel installer to your global composer requirements:

 `composer global require "laravel/installer=~1.1"`

+**I recommend [Laravel Homestead](http://laravel.com/docs/5.0/homestead) for local use with this configuration.**

-...breathe deep and proceed
+Now...breathe deep and proceed.

 ### How to build it

 #### Either

 - clone this repo

 #### Or
-Assuming you have a github account and a [Travis-CI](https://travis-ci.org) account linked to it:

 In terminal:
 - install Laravel ~5.0.1 `laravel new blog`